What Jobs Can I Get with a Hospitality Management Degree?

-Did you know?
-By earning a Bachelor of Science in Hospitality Management, you can prepare for a wide variety of careers.
-In this degree program, you will learn how to oversee day-to-day operations of an establishment and provide excellent customer service.
-Therefore, you can succeed in many different settings.
+By earning a Bachelor of Science in Hospitality Management degree, you can prepare for a wide variety of careers.
+In a hospitality degree program, you will learn how to oversee day-to-day operations of an establishment and provide excellent customer service; thus, giving you the framework to succeed in many different settings.
 Here are just some of the many hospitality management jobs you can prepare for with a hospitality management degree:

-As a hotel manager, you will set an example for other staff members and ensure that every hotel employee delivers quality service to guests.
+As a hotel manager, you will set an example for the staff members and ensure every hotel employee delivers quality and consistent service to guests.
 While managing the business side of the industry is significant, making customers happy is just as, if not more, important.

-Do you have a passion for planning events?
-Earning a hospitality management degree can prepare you to excel as an event organizer.
+If you enjoy event planning, earning a hospitality management degree can prepare you to excel as an event organizer.
 With your knowledge of management practices and customer service, you will have the expertise to turn great ideas into a reality.
-Event organizers are needed to plan conferences, fundraisers, product launches and social events of all kinds (“Hospitality Management,” 2015).
+Event organizers are needed to plan conferences, fundraisers, product launches and social events of all kinds (“Hospitality Management,” 2019).

 Food Service Manager

+Another hospitality management job to consider is a food service manager.
 Food service managers are responsible for the operation of restaurants and other establishments that prepare and serve food and beverages.
 If you enjoy working in a lively, fast-paced environment, this may be the career for you.
-In addition to ensuring the establishment you work for is making profit, you will also be responsible for creating a positive reputation for the company.
+In addition to ensuring the establishment you work for is making a profit, you will also be responsible for creating a positive reputation for the company.

 Customer service skills are essential for this role, as your customers are the ones who will keep the establishment you work for in business.
 Therefore, it is important to keep your customers at the center of everything you do.
-In your hospitality degree program, you will take courses in hospitality, food and beverage service and operations and revenue generation for hospitality.
-Therefore, you will be prepared to succeed in this career!
+In your hospitality management degree program, you will take specific courses in food and beverage service and operations and revenue generation for hospitality.
+Therefore, you will be prepared to succeed in this career.

 Do you enjoy sightseeing?
 With a degree in hospitality management, you can become a tour manager in a variety of locations.
 Tour managers have detailed knowledge about a particular area, allowing them to guide others and inform them about the location through their tours.
 For example, you may share your knowledge of the history of a location, as well as the culture of those who live there.

 When giving tours, it is important to create a memorable experience for guests.
-Therefore, the customer service skills you learn in your hospitality management degree will come in handy.
-In addition, your organization skills can help you to ensure that everything runs according to plan, from welcoming guests, taking them through the tour to sending them off to their next destination.
-All in all, this can be an exciting and rewarding job!
+Therefore, the customer service skills you learn in your hospitality management degree program will be invaluable.
+In addition, your organization skills can help you ensure everything runs according to plan, from welcoming guests, taking them through the tour to sending them off to their next destination.
+All in all, this can be an exciting and rewarding job.